 - You may notice that the hearing aids are whistling.
-This sound is called "feedback". - The earmolds may look like they are not fitting as well. - New earmolds are needed if there is damage (rips, cracks, etc.) to the earmolds.
+This sound is called "feedback".
+(See page 15, 1 and 2 before calling). - The earmolds may look like they are not fitting as well. - New earmolds are needed if there is damage (rips, cracks, etc.) to the earmolds.

 This earmold fits well.

 Notice that there are no gaps between the earmold and the ear.